CodeF0x/violin/README.md

 ## 🤝 Contributing

-Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/CodeF0x/violin/issues).
+Contributions, issues and feature requests are welcome!<br />Before submitting an issue, please take a look on the [wiki](https://github.com/CodeF0x/violin/wiki) first.
+If your question didn't get answered, feel free to check [issues page](https://github.com/CodeF0x/violin/issues)!

 ## Show your support